 - Price alerts — To get the best deals on a car purchase, you sometimes need to act quickly.
 The app has a price alert feature that sends you a push notification if a model you’ve expressed interest in drops in price.

-- Vehicle reviews — The Cars.com app connects you with 5 million driver reviews to give you an idea of the strengths and weaknesses of a model before making a purchase.
+- Vehicle reviews — The Cars.com app connects you with more driver reviews to give you an idea of the strengths and weaknesses of a model before making a purchase.

 - Loan payment calculator — Want to know how much you’ll spend each month if you finance your purchase?
 The app includes a loan payment calculator.